Drish-xD/Devfolio/README.md

    Lenis Scroll integration ensures a smooth scrolling experience, enhancing user navigation throughout the website.

-4. CMS using Notion SDK
+4. Contentful as CMS

-   Integration of Notion SDK enables easy content management for projects, allowing the user to update and manage content seamlessly.
+   Integration of Contentful SDK enables easy content management for projects, allowing the user to update and manage content seamlessly.

 5. Attractive UI Design